SabinaRachev/drone-game--ass3/README.md

-# DroneGameASM
+# Drone game assembly

 This game was written for Computer Architecture and system programming course.
 (Assignment 3)

-Game was written fully in NASM and was not mandatory.
+the game was written fully in NASM and assigment was not mandatory.

 Game logic heavily relies on Co-routines.